-DO IT
+🕨 DO IT

-Gambit Logo Shirts accepts from Leonard Golf Proshop a \$3,400, 90-day, 12% note dated May 10 in settlement of Leonard's overdue account.
+Gambit Logo Shirts accepts from Leonard Golf Proshop a \$3,400, ninety-day, 12 percent note dated May 10 in settlement of Leonard's overdue account.
 What is the maturity date of the note?
 What is the entry made by Gambit at the maturity date, assuming Leonard pays the note and interest in full at that time?